takomo-io/takomo-docs/docs/getting-started/quick-start.md

 # Quickstart

-This quick start guide will show you how to install and configure Takomo and deploy some basic infrastructure.
+This quick start guide will show you how to install and configure Takomo and deploy a single CloudFormation stack.

 ## AWS credentials

-During this tutorial, you'll deploy some stacks, so you need an AWS account where you can safely try things out.
+You need an AWS account where you can safely try things out.

 Create an IAM user with administrator permissions.